Rana Kabbani: Education and personal life

 Born in 1958 in Damascus, to Sabah Qabbani, Her paternal uncle was the renowned poet Nizar Qabbani.
 Her maternal family were also from a distinguished background: Kabbani's mother, Maha, was the niece of Said al-Ghazzi, former Prime Minister of Syria.
-In particular, Kabbani was influenced by her maternal grandmother Salwa Ghazzi, suffragette and pioneering feminist from an landowning liberal educated patrician family.
+In particular, Kabbani was influenced by her maternal grandmother Salwa Ghazzi, suffragette and pioneering feminist from a landowning liberal educated patrician family.

-Kabbani spent her childhood and young adulthood in New York City, Damascus, Djakarta and Washington DC, where her father held a career as a diplomat and Syrian ambassador.
+Kabbani spent her childhood and young adulthood in New York City, Damascus, Jakarta and Washington DC, where her father held a career as a diplomat and Syrian ambassador.
 She received her BA degree from Georgetown University, her MA degree from the American University of Beirut, and her Ph.D. in English from Jesus College, Cambridge.
 Her teachers there were Raymond Williams, Frank Kermode, and Lisa Jardine.

 As the granddaughter of the Syrian Independence hero Tawfiq Kabbani, and the niece of the Syrian poet Nizar Kabbani, Rana Kabbani had both literature and activism in her blood from a young age.
-In the way that Nizar Kabbani’s feminism was inspired by the life and death of his sister, Kabbani's role as a progressive voice against imperialism was inspired by her experiences with growing anti-Muslim sentiment, her historical research and her family’s contribution.
+In the way that Nizar Kabbani's feminism was inspired by the life and death of his sister, Kabbani's role as a progressive voice against imperialism was inspired by her experiences with growing anti-Muslim sentiment, her historical research and her family's contribution.
 Her great uncle Fawzi Ghazzi wrote the first Syrian Constitution - taught as a document of pioneering liberalism - but was assassinated by agents of French colonialism for not accepting to mention their Mandate in Syria in it.

 Kabbani married Palestinian poet Mahmoud Darwish twice - in 1976 and then again in 1978.
 They lived together in Beirut during the civil war; in Paris, and in Sidi Bou Said in Tunisia.
 They had no children together and divorced in 1982.
-In 1985, she married the British journalist Patrick Seale, and they had two children, Alexander and Yasmine.
+In 1985, she married the British journalist Patrick Seale, and they had two children, Alexander and Yasmine Seale.